 She speaks into to her listeners’ need for the creating of a new story, and for the development of leadership in the face of the experience of crisis.

 An insightful communicator, Lorca delivers practical wisdom with empathy, intelligence, and a profound understanding of the human heart.
+She is a keynote speaker for companies, nonprofits and spiritual communities and institutes, as well as speaking to TEDx and PechaKucha audiences.
 Your community will come out changed, heartened and strengthened.